 It is in times like the present that analysts and policy makers are advised to combine NERO estimates with all other available evidence, as they seek to understand what is happening in local labour markets.

 What can NERO tell us about the impacts of recent lockdowns?

-The NSC is hopeful incorporating new data sources into NERO, validating the NERO estimates against new information (such as the forthcoming data from the 2021 Census) and improving the underlying smoothing methodologies may enable more timely and responsive NERO estimates to be published in the future.
+The NSC will be looking into incorporating new data sources in NERO.
+Validating the NERO estimates against new information (such as the forthcoming data from the 2021 Census) and improving the underlying smoothing methodologies may enable more timely and responsive NERO estimates to be published in the future.

 As a new dataset, NERO adds to the sources of information available to help analyse and understand Australia’s labour market.

 NERO complements existing sources and provides new experimental estimates that seek to balance the need for accuracy, granularity, frequency, and timeliness.

 NERO also represents methodological advances and shows how cutting-edge data analytics, involving the use of big data and machine learning techniques in nowcasting, can be applied in a labour market context.